 Testosterone is a hormone found in humans, as well as in other animals.
-The testicles primarily make testosterone in men.
+In men, the testicles primarily make testosterone.
 Women’s ovaries also make testosterone, though in much smaller amounts.

-Testosterone is most often associated with sex drive, and plays a vital role in sperm production.
-But it also affects bone and muscle mass, the way men store fat in the body, and even red blood cell production.
+Testosterone is most often associated with sex drive and plays a vital role in sperm production.
+It also affects bone and muscle mass, the way men store fat in the body, and even red blood cell production.

 - decreased sex drive